-• Head Switch
+Head Switch

 This switch provides power to the vacuum pump integrated within the head system.
-Without engaging this switch, the marine head will not operate.
-It also activates the Tankmanager level monitor panel in the head compartment.
+Without engaging this switch, the head will not operate.
+It also activates the tank manager level monitor panel in the head compartment.
+See "Vacuflush Head System" on page 16 for information about the head system.